silverbulletmd/silverbullet/docs/API/view.md

 ### Panel labels
 * `label`: short picker verb, such as `"Open"`, shown in place of the title.
 * `placeholder`: filter input placeholder.
+* `helpText`: plain text shown below the filter input.
+A segment can override it with its own `helpText`; an empty string hides it for that segment.

 ### Filter
 Panel filtering options: